valentinaruts/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---
 Hello!
 I am an Assistant Professor of Finance at the Cox School of Business at Southern Methodist University since August 2025.

+My research interests are in corporate finance, labor economics, and entrepreneurship.
+One strand of my research uses administrative microdata to study how household shocks propagate to entrepreneurial firms.
+A second strand studies the effect of demand and technological shocks at the firm level on workers’ careers and inequality.
+My job market paper has been featured in <a href="https://www.forbes.com/sites/kimelsesser/2024/12/02/new-study-reveals-motherhoods-toll-on-women-entrepreneurs/" target="_blank">Forbes</a>.

 Before joining SMU, I was a <a href="https://www.stonefdn.org/" target="_blank">Stone</a> Postdoctoral Fellow at the University of British Columbia.

-In my research interests are in corporate finance, labor economics, and entrepreneurship.
-My job market paper has been featured in <a href="https://www.forbes.com/sites/kimelsesser/2024/12/02/new-study-reveals-motherhoods-toll-on-women-entrepreneurs/" target="_blank">Forbes</a>.

 You can learn more about me in my {{< staticref "uploads/CV.pdf" "newtab" >}}<ins>CV</ins>{{< /staticref >}}.

 Email me: vrutigliano@smu.edu